 Rapid tests for recent infection (RTRIs), such as the Asante HIV-1 Rapid Recency Assay, help differentiate between recent and long-term HIV-1 infection in one testing device [8, 9, 10].
 The test can be completed in 20 minutes, allowing the option for it to be implemented in routine HIV testing services (HTS).

 Several factors may cause a test for recent infection to give a ‘recent’ result when, in fact, the person has had HIV infection for more one year :

 - Variable performance of the assay across diverse HIV-1 subtypes and across populations with naturally low viral loads, or

 - Current ART use and advanced HIV disease.

-To improve the accuracy of interpretation, recent infection testing algorithms (RITAs) incorporate the TRI result with other markers of chronic infection (e.g., low viral load, evidence of treatment) .
+To improve the classification of recent infection status, a recent infection testing algorithm (RITA) was developed.
+RITA incorporates the TRI result with other markers of chronic infection (e.g., low viral load, evidence of treatment) .

-Evaluations of the RTRI provide preliminary data on diagnostic accuracy of the test and mean duration of recent infection detected by the test, which is approximately six months.
-RTRI tests pave the way for a HIV recent infection surveillance system as part of routine HTS to detect and characterize recent HIV infection among newly diagnosed HIV cases.
+RTRI tests pave the way for a HIV recent infection surveillance system as part of routine HTS to detect and characterize recent HIV infection trends geographically and demographically to support HIV prevention activities.